layoutBox/FlexLayout/README.md

 For example, if all items have `grow` set to 1, every child will set to an equal size inside the container.
 If you were to give one of the children a value of 2, that child would take up twice as much space as the others.

+NEW: This property specifies the flex grow factor, which determines how much the flex item will grow relative to the rest of the flex items.

 ## shrink
 - Applies to: `flex items`